 We always mediate the legal side of the deal; hence, the investors would not have to worry about the purchasing process itself.
 The most time-consuming thing for a foreign investor would have to be the renovation of the apartment and finding potential lessors.
 But in this case, we can help to find a construction company that could renovate the property if necessary, and also, we can connect our investors with local real estate agents who can rent out the property.

 I’m still not entirely convinced that it would be a profitable endeavor as I really don’t like dealing with contractors or renters, so a turn-key solution would be much more attractive to me.
-However, I am visiting Riga later this year for the P2P Conference so I will use that opportunity to visit some properties and familiarise myself with the city.

 How to Sign Up to Bulkestate